rakudo/rakudo/src/Raku/ast/README.md

 ## Status

-RakuAST is currently in the early design/implementation phase.
-Absolutely everything is, at this point, speculative.
-More is missing than is done.
+RakuAST is currently in the early phase 7, which could be described as "almost production-ready".

 The files in this directory are translated into NQP.
 The bodies of the methods *are* NQP, while the signatures and class bits are parsed and